MADONOKOUKI/Block-wise-Scrambled-Image-Recognition/README.md

 This repository contains a Pytorch implementation of Proposed Adaptation Network in our AAAI WS 2020 paper:

-Koki Madono, Masayuki Tanaka, Masaki Onishi, Tetsuji Ogawa.
+Koki Madono, Masayuki Tanaka, Masaki Onishi, and Tetsuji Ogawa.
 Block-wise Scrambled Image Recognition Using Adaptation Network.
 In AAAI WS, 2020
 <!-- [Arxiv] () -->

 Adaptation Network is described in Section "Adaptation Network for Block-WiseScrambled Image Recognition"